fdev1/wpsd/README.md

 Unified Position Provider Daemon
 ================================

-This is unified position provider for Linux (besides from the Bluetooth features should work on any unixy OS with little or no modification).
+This is unified position provider for Linux (besides the Bluetooth features should work on any unixy OS with little or no modification).
 It can take the position from different providers (currently GPS and Wifi position) and provides the most accurate location to other programs.
 Providers are implemented as plugins.
-It is in very early stages of development but it's working.
+It is in very early stages of development but it's working (somewhat).

 What works
 ----------